 “Well, then you must be the Ringo Kid.”
-I chortled.
+I chuckled.

 It was a long-awaited reunion.
 We decided to walk to the Red Wing Pub for a beer and to catch up on the last few years.
 This decision was to Butch’s liking, and he jumped up from his static repose, smiled ardently, and actively led the way.
 Butch knew the routine.
 He waited outside while the people intermingled within.
 If folks left with food, Butch was a starving soul and required sustenance.
 If they had no food, then Butch was abandoned and abused, starving for attention.
 If they ignored him, well, he had certainly ignored them first.
 Often there were other dogs gathered, socializing at this location, as their people left them stationed at the pub door while they were within.
 Trevor and I leaned against the bar like a couple of thirsty cowboys and ordered up a beer.
 This was the first time that we had legally had a drink together.
 We weren’t little boys any longer; we were men making our way in the world, with opinions, experiences, and aspirations that we wanted to share with each other.

 Several months after Pirate Fest in Tampa, there occurs another grand celebration at the very opposite corner of the country.
-Seattle hosts Sea Fair, and it was in full swing at this time.
+Seattle hosts Sea Fair, and it was currently in full swing.
 This is a Naval extravaganza!
 A fleet of ships steams into Puget Sound, docks, and opens to tours.
-The Blue Angles show off their wings.
+The Blue Angels show off their wings.
 The hydroplane races roar noisily on Lake Union.
 Amateur sailors build milk carton boats for a humorous display of nautical engineering.
 Miss Sea Fair is selected.
-There are bike races, a triathlon, torchlight run and parade, arts and crafts, clowns, commodores, and foods – it is a summer gala that has become the largest community festival in the Pacific Northwest, and as I am told, of the top ten festivals in the U.S.
+There are bike races, a triathlon, torchlight run and parade, arts and crafts, clowns, commodores, and food – it is a summer gala that has become the largest community festival in the Pacific Northwest, and, as I am told, of the top ten festivals in the U.S.

 Trevor realized the over indulgent capacity of a party of this scale, but was eager to participate.
 He had found a small, cone shaped, party hat and with glue and glitter had written on it, “Sea Farce.”
 It was rather small, and did not fit well on his head, but it did fit Butch.
 And, Butch looked like the quintessential Sea Fair clown, with the personality to sustain the image.
 Com’on Dad, he would wag his whole butt, com’on let’s go, and he would slobber and smile.
 There was a whole lot of sniffing going on and Butch wanted in on it.
 To a cat-like fellow such as I, this party threatened to be an overwhelming event.
 To a dog this would be an instinctual hedonistic wonderland.